Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Assessments/F5-Catalyst-Site-Improve proposal-data.md

 **Rewrite** (break up) :

-This purpose of this proposal is to develop a single defined part of the community website. (in my view you should start with a statement like this).
+This purpose of this proposal is to develop a single defined part of the community website. (in my view you should start with this statement).

 This is detailed below.